 In accordance with G.S.
-160D-604(d); -605(a); -701, all such amendments shall be made in accordance with the Comprehensive Land Use Plan and any other officially adopted applicable plan.
+160D-604(d); 160D-605(a); 160D-701, all such amendments shall be made in accordance with the Comprehensive Land Use Plan and any other officially adopted applicable plan.
 The Planning Board shall advise and comment on whether the proposed amendment is consistent with any comprehensive plan that has been adopted and any other officially adopted plan that is applicable.
-Prior to adopting or rejecting any zoning amendment, the Board of Aldermen shall adopt a statement describing whether its action is consistent with the adopted comprehensive plan and explaining why the Board of Aldermen considers the action taken to be reasonable and in the public interest.
+Prior to adopting or rejecting any zoning amendment, the Town Council shall adopt a statement describing whether its action is consistent with the adopted comprehensive plan and explaining why the Town Council considers the action taken to be reasonable and in the public interest.